microsoft/STL/README.md

 C:\STL\build>ctest -V

-:: This command will also run all of the testsuites
+:: This command will also run all of the testsuites.

 C:\STL\build>python tests\utils\stl-lit\stl-lit.py ..\llvm-project\libcxx\test ..\tests\std ..\tests\tr1